alirezajaberirad/Introduction-to-Computing-Systems-Programming/README.md

 In this assignment, a program for finding and replacing a phrase in a text file was designed and implemented in the C language.

 ## CA3 - Restaurant Management System
+In this project, a program was designed and implemented which has a main menu that you can choose one of the branches that is given below:
+1.food
+2.orders
+3.customers
+4.exit

+In food branch you can add any food that you want it to be in your food menu.
+Also you can print the menu or search a food in the menu.

+In orders branch you can add and remove an order that you want by its order number.
+Also you can see all of the orders simultaneously by choosing “print orders”.

+In this branch you can insert a new customer to the list, also you can search a customer in the list by typing its username, and also you can see all the customers list in alphabetic order.